cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

         abort(403)  # Forbidden
 ```

- ## Extra: Run Command/Script in AWS by `cm4`
+ ## Extra: Run Command/Script in AWS

-The `cm4/aws/CommandAWS.py` contains some methods to run commands/scripts from local to remote AWS virtual machines.
+The `cloudmesh-cloud/aws/CommandAWS.py` contains some methods to run commands/scripts from local to remote AWS virtual machines.
 Any command/script operations executed by `CommandAWS.py` would be saved into MongoDB.

-In `cm4`, we use python running *ssh* client to connect the AWS virtual machines.
+In `cloudmesh-cloud`, we use python running *ssh* client to connect the AWS virtual machines.
 Before running the commands
 or scripts remotely, the `CommandAWS.py` would create the job document in MongoDB for saving the experiment information.
 This job document contains the information of virtual machine name, the running command or script, and job status, input,
 output and description.
 Meanwhile, the job document_id would be added into status document of the `status` collection for